gabekutner/roommatefinder-mobile/README.md

 # Local Development
 ### 🍴 Fork and Clone the Repo

-First, yu need to fork the `roommatefinder-mobile` repo.
+First, you need to fork the `roommatefinder-mobile` repo.
 You can do this by clicking the Fork button on the top right corner of the repo.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.

 Once forked, you can clone the repo by clicking the `Clone or Download` button on the top right corner of the forked repo.